heroku/react-refetch/README.md

 }))(Users)
 ```

-In this case the `userFetch` `PromiseState` will be set to the provided list of users.
+In this case, the `usersFetch` `PromiseState` will be set to the provided list of users.
 The use case for identity requests by themselves is limited to mostly injecting static data during development and testing; however, they can be quite powerful when used with [request chaining](#chaining-requests).
 For example, it is possible to fetch data from the server, filter it within a `then` function, and return an identity request:

 ```jsx
 connect(props => ({